2021 updates in RED

 Rule II: Period of Eligibility

 C. There are no appeals to extend a player’s period of eligibility.
-EXCEPTION: students who show proof of full-time status during the 2020-21 academic year will have their period of eligibility extended to seven consecutive years.
+EXCEPTION: students who competed in at least one Collegiate National Handball Tournament in 2020 or earlier will have their period of eligibility extended to seven consecutive years.

 Rule III: Participation

 A. Participation in collegiate handball will be limited to FOUR national collegiate tournaments during a player’s period of eligibility.

 B. This rule is intended to allow full-time undergraduates, part-time seniors in his/her graduating semester, and full-time graduate students to play in four national collegiate tournaments.

 C. Senior undergraduate students requiring less than a full-time academic curriculum to graduate will be allowed to participate.
 Individuals who graduate during the fall semester who have not used up their eligibility will be allowed to participate.
 Players competing under either of these scenarios will NOT be using up their one-time exception noted in Rule IC; they will still be able to play the following year if they qualify for that exception and meet all other eligibility requirements.

 D. No player over the age of 28 by the end of the tournament (including players whose period of eligibility was interrupted by military service) may participate in the national collegiate tournament.